kaijia2022/CSE141L_ISA_FZ/README.md

 ## Features
  - 9-bit intruction length

  - 8-bit data path

- - supports relative jumpss
+ - Supports relative jumpss

- - supports function calls
+ - Supports function calls

- - five stage machine
+ - Five stage machine

  - 4 cycles per instruction

- - assembler(vs2022)
+ - Assembler(vs2022)

  - contains assembly and machine codes for the following programs:

     - Closest and farthest Hamming pairs -- Write a program to find the least and greatest Hamming distances among all pairs of values in an array of 32 two-byte half-words.
 Assume all values are signed 16-bit (“half-word”) integers.
 The array of integers runs from data memory location 0 to 63.
         Even-numbered addresses are MSBs, following odd addresses are LSBs, e.g. a concatenation of addresses 0 and 1 forms a 16-bit two’s complement half-word.
 Write the minimum distance in location 64 and the maximum in 65.

     - Closest and farthest arithmetic pairs -- Write a program to find the absolute values of the least and greatest arithmetic difference among all pairs of incoming values from Program 2.
 Assume again that all values are two’s complement (“signed”) 16-bit integers.
 The array of integers starts at location 0.